-Your brain can never figure out your purpose in life.
+Your brain can never figure out your life purpose.
 Once we, however, develop a connection with our Higher Self or Soul, only then will we begin to access our true life purpose and our area of service in the world.
+Finding and fulfilling your life purpose involves using our specific gifts and talents in service for the betterment of others.

 Some of the “New Children” being born come in with a sense of their purpose.
 Most of us, however, glimpse and develop a stronger sense of it over time after much life experience, perseverance, and trials and tribulations.
 In other words, if we persevere through our life challenges and develop our special talents then we will use these to assist others who face similar challenges.